HPI-Information-Systems/GenderAnalysis/README.md

 # GenderAnalysis
-An analysis of gender distribution in scientific publications.
-Genders are determined with the commercial tool [Gender-API](https://gender-api.com/) on the basis of first names.
+## An analysis of gender distribution in scientific publications

+We determine the gender of a scientist using the commercial tool [Gender-API](https://gender-api.com/) on the basis of first names.
 Results are `female`, `male`, `neutral` or `unknown`.
-With the ratio between unique woman and man among the authors in mind, we assign authors with unknown or neutral gender one of the binary genders.
+For authors with unknown or neutral gender, we randomly assign one of the binary genders based the ratio between unique woman and man among the other authors.
 As this is a random process, it will produce different outcomes with each execution resulting in slightly different plots.

-While we realize that gender is not a binary concept distinguishing women and men, we do not have the means to identify any more fine-grained designations based on the given data (first names), which matches that which reviewers and readers usually have at their disposition.
+While we realize that gender is not a binary concept distinguishing women and men, we do not have the means to identify any more fine-grained designations based on the given data (first names), which matches that which reviewers and readers usually also have at their disposition.

 ## Setup

 Clone the repository and install all dependencies.
-We use Pipenv to manage dependencies, so this must be installed first.
+We use pipenv to manage dependencies, so this must be installed first.
 To install other dependencies, run `pipenv install`.
-For getting the publication data, we use [dblp-retriever](https://github.com/nenock/dblp-retriever) which is soon going to be installed as a submodule here.
+To obtain the publication data of interest, we use [dblp-retriever](https://github.com/nenock/dblp-retriever) which is soon going to be installed as a submodule here.

 ## Usage

 ### Get help and documentation
-Run `pipenv run python3 analyse_dblp_data.py --help` to get a list of possible subcommands `analyse_dblp_data` provides.
+Run `pipenv run python3 analyse_dblp_data.py --help` to get the list of possible subcommands `analyse_dblp_data` provides.
-Run get information about the subcommand, just run `pipenv run python3 analyse_dblp_data.py <subcommand> --help`.
+To obtain information about the subcommand, just run `pipenv run python3 analyse_dblp_data.py <subcommand> --help`.

 ### Extract unique first names for initial gender-annotation
 We use the Gender-API to determine the gender of author's first names (sometimes middle names are used).